Ecwid/ecwid-api-docs/includes/_shipping_api.md

 <strong>Note</strong>: this feature is currently in the development and will be available soon.
 </aside>

-Custom Shipping API allows you to integrate a new shipping method to provide real time shipping rates for customers of Ecwid stores.
+Using Custom Shipping API you can integrate a new shipping carrier to provide real time shipping methods with different rates for customers of Ecwid stores.
 This functionality will work in a form of an application that users install from Ecwid App Market.

-To provide the ability to display shipping rates from a carrier that is not currently supported by Ecwid, application would need to request the `add_shipping_method` access scope from the Ecwid merchants.
-Also, the application would need to provide a URL where Ecwid will send order data to get the shipping rates from in a response.

 <aside class="notice">
 Access scope required: <strong>add_shipping_method</strong>